What’s in This Post-Award Fiscal Management Section?

 Important Note: All terms of the sub-contractual arrangement must adhere to all requirements in the prime award.

 The following notes highlight some important procedures, cautions, reminders, and forms associated with subcontracting.
 At the end of this section, you will also find a link to a comprehensive “Create and Manage Subawards” SPARCS page with further details and forms.

-- Complete a PAR
+- Complete a PMR

-- Complete the online PAR request and upload a completed Subaward Action Request Form, along with the Subcontractor’s Statement of Work and budget.
+- Complete the online PMR request and upload a completed Subaward Action Request Form, along with the Subcontractor’s Statement of Work and budget.
 The budget should contain sufficient detail to determine what costs will be reimbursed by NCSU.